loukaspe/VaccinationCenterUsingProcessesAndNamedPipes/README.txt

     a.
 We pass the number of subdirectories' names that are going to be passed
     b. foreach subdirectory's name we pass firstly it's size, then the name itself

+5. For quickly combining the Project1's design with this one I add to BF the Virus and Country that concern it.
+So that the TravelMonitor has a LinkedList of BF and finds the appropriate one by the Virus and Country.
+This was the fastest way as I did not want to lose much time adjusting the Project1 code and I wanted to concentrate to Pipes and Signals.

 TODO:
 1. in dtor delete all pointers